Special permanent resident (Japan): Demographics

-As of 2021, around 296,416 people in Japan were classified as Special Permanent Residents.
+As of 2024, around 274,023 people in Japan were classified as Special Permanent Residents.

 History and political status

 Korean residents of Japan, known as Zainichi Koreans, were permitted to naturalise and become Japanese citizens, but many hesitated to do so given anti-Korean prejudice in Japan.
 In accordance with the law that took effect in Japan in November 1991, Zainichi Koreans gained Special Permanent Resident status.

 Although Special Permanent Residents are unable to vote in Japanese elections, they are usually afforded additional rights and privileges beyond those of normal Permanent Residents comparable to a citizen.
-For example, Special Permanent Residents are not subject to immigration control under Article 5 of the Immigration Control Act 1951.
+For example, Special Permanent Residents are not subject to immigration control under Article 5 of the Immigration Control Act of 1951.
 During the coronavirus pandemic of 2020, Special Permanent Residents were allowed the right of return, while other permanent residents were denied permission to enter Japan.